media-comp/2022-CapsuleNetwork/README.md

   --gpu GPU             ids of the GPUs to run the program on, use : to indicate the slice, 0 by default
 ```

-## Visualize the Reconstruction Results of Tweaking Values in Capsule Vectors
+## Visualize the Reconstruction of Tweaking Values in Capsule Vectors

 Use options `--digit` and `--dimension` to specify which dimension of which digit vector you want to see the effect of on the reconstructed image.